-The Board of Governors (BOG) of the University of North Carolina (UNC) has the responsibility to "determine the functions, educational activities, and academic programs of the constituent institutions" [G.S.
-116-11(3)] and to review the "quality, efficiency, and productivity of academic degree offerings" (UNC Policy 400.1).
+The Board of Governors (BOG) of The University of North Carolina (UNC) has the responsibility to "determine the functions, educational activities, and academic programs of the constituent institutions" [G.S.
+116-11(3)] and to review the "quality, efficiency, and productivity of academic degree offerings" (Section 400.1 of the UNC Policy Manual).
 The primary purpose of reviewing academic programs is to improve their quality and academic program reviews are one component of a comprehensive and ongoing process to assess institutional effectiveness.
 Low producing programs are reviewed biennially at both the system level and the campus level and these reviews complement institutional self-studies for accreditation, campus program portfolio management, and professional accreditation for various disciplines.